History of the Australian Open

-The Australian Open 2019 is the 50th edition of the antipodean tennis Grand Slam.
-Half a century deserves a little celebration and a reflection on this tournament’s glorious history.
+The Australian Open 2020 is the 51st edition of the antipodean tennis Grand Slam.
+Over half a century deserves a little celebration and a reflection on this tournament’s glorious history.

 The Australian Open sets off the tennis season with a bang and many pundits and players consider it the finest major of the year.